Nýrsko: Sights

-The main landmark of the town is the Church of Saint Thomas the Apostle.
+The main landmark of Nýrsko is the Church of Saint Thomas the Apostle.
 It was first mentioned in 1352 and it is the oldest building in Nýrsko.
 The Gothic church was extended in the second half of the 14th century, then early Baroque modification were made in the 17th century and further Baroque modifications in the 18th century.

 In Bystřice nad Úhlavou is the Bystřice nad Úhlavou Castle.
 A fortress in the area existed in 1339 at the latest.
 In 1444, it was rebuilt in the Gothic style and extended into a castle.
 Renaissance modifications were made at the turn of the 16th and 17th centuries.
 The building acquired its current appearance during the reconstruction by its owner Count Hohenzollern-Sigmaringen in 1848–1853, mostly in the pseudo-Romanesque and pseudo-Gothic styles.
 Because of the unusual combination of the aforementioned styles, the castle is not artistically valuable.

 Pajrek Castle is a castle ruin located on a hill, south of the town.
 The castle was founded at the beginning of the 14th century.
 From the mid-16th century it was permanently abandoned.
 The preserved remains of the palace walls and the tower are freely accessible.